SciBorgs/SciGuides/reference-sheets/GitPractices.md

 There are a few ways to clone a Github repository onto your computer, but the best way and the way that we'll be going over is by using the command line.

 Go onto the GitHub website, then find the repository.
-There should be a green button that says "Code."
+There should be a green button that says "Code".
 Click that, and then copy the link that shows up under it.
 This will be used in the command.
 It tells git what exactly to clone off of the internet.

 Next, navigate using the command line to the target folder where you want your cloned repository to be on your computer.
 You can alternatively move the cloned folder after your clone it, but moving around using the command line makes me feel like a hacker so i do that instead.